-A common reason that patients do not disclose their use is because they are worried that the information will be passed on to a third party (e.g. police).
+A common reason that patients do not disclose their use is because they are worried that the information will be passed on to a third party (e.g. family members and work places).
 It is therefore key to assure the patient of doctor-patient confidentiality.

 - Patients can be assured that information regarding the use of AAS and other PIEDs will be kept confidential unless that use is putting the patient’s or someone else’s life or health in immediate danger.